cristianireyes/ds-bot-core/readme.md

 <br/>

 ## 🩺 Support
-In case of errors, you can create a problem by detailing your problem
+In case of errors, you can create a [issue](https://github.com/cristianireyes/ds-bot-core/issues) by detailing your problem.